sarlindo/hugo-arlindo-website/content/blog/terraform-and-ansible-part1of2.md

   egress_rules = ["all-all"]
 }
 ```
 In the above example, I am basically calling the terraform-aws-modules/security-group/aws module 2 times to create different security groups in AWS.
-However there is still a bit of duplication here, I would instead like to be able to invoke the terraform-aws-modules/security-group/aws module in a loop and alter the variable input instead to keep the codebase a little more DRY.
+However there is still a bit of duplication here, I would instead like to be able to invoke the terraform-aws-modules/security-group/aws module in a loop and alter the variable input to keep the codebase a little more DRY.

 ## Wait… there is Terragrunt that can help with alot of these issues...